Introduction to Utilization Management

 • Contracts with providers who have proven track records of cost containment

-Even though utilization management has many benefits, most physicians are critical of the paradigm because they feel that as the healthcare provider, they know what is best for the patient (9).
-Conversely, insurance companies feel that as the payor they should have the ultimate decision-making rights in the patient’s care.
-Physicians feel that utilization management limits their clinical autonomy while adding an intolerable administrative burden to their already stressful role (9).
+Even though utilization management has many benefits, most physicians are critical of the paradigm because they feel that, as healthcare providers, they know what is best for the patient (9).
+Conversely, insurance companies think they should have the ultimate decision-making rights as payors in the patient’s care.
+Physicians think utilization management limits their clinical autonomy while adding an intolerable administrative burden to their already stressful role (9).

 Additional challenges of utilization management include (9):